-Like in so many other places, the possibilities of using blockchain for government services and public sectors will be behind the scenes, where it will operate to make government bodies efficient, secure, speedy, and trustworthy.
+Gone are the days when blockchain was considered a technology for the future.
+It is now being implemented in various industries with government being one of them.
+Moreover, the possibilities of using blockchain for government services and public sectors is behind the scenes, where it operates to make government bodies more efficient, secure, speedy, and trustworthy.

-The result – blockchain-based digital government – however, will be visible in every interaction that the public will have with the decentralized system.
+Blockchain-based digital government – however, is visible in every interaction that the public have with the decentralized system.

 The hyper-connectivity that can now be seen in the world around us, has not just given birth to more data but has also brought in a significant transformation in how the economy is now operating and interacting.

 This era of constant change and the economical shift is demanding the government to become more transparent, efficient, cost-conscious, and real-time, which translates into a government that is truly citizen–centric.

 And meeting this newly emerged demand will call for a shift that would shake the grounds of a bureaucratic government body.
 A shift that will only be made possible by fostering the induction of a secure blockchain architecture and other features of this technology.

 The many benefits of a decentralized government revolve around making government bodies more efficient, in not just how they work but also in where they stand on the public loyalty chart.

 The blockchain use cases in government and the public sector are majorly centered around three of the technology’s core areas:

 The role of blockchain in government services– when these core areas are used either in combination or individually – affect plethora of areas, with three of being the most nation–impacting ones.